Back

 Cancer Research at a Lab Dedicated to A Finding Cure

-Brain tumors are the second most common type of cancer in children.
+The second most common type of cancer in children is brain tumors.
 With more than 120 types of brain tumors, finding a cure for each can be challenging.
 Every cancer is unique and adapts to a child’s individual genetic makeup differently.
-That’s why studying tumor tissue is more important than ever to help children battling this type of illness.
+That’s why studying tumor tissue is more important than ever to help children battling this illness.

 Through our research, we strive to develop personalized medicine with treatments tailored to the individual child and their predicted response to a tumor type.